 The interview or hui recordings will be shared with a professional transcriber.
 This transcriber will sign a confidentiality agreement.
 The transcripts will be shared with Stephanie’s supervisors to support the data analysis process.

+Transcripts of individual interviews will be offered for checking, and a summary of themes from the hui will be offered for confirmation by hui participants.
+The transcripts or summary will be offered for checking within two weeks of the interview or hui.
 You have the right to withdraw your information at any time until the point where the data is being analysed.

 By signing the consent form, you are agreeing to the use of your information as stated in this Information Sheet.
 Identifiable information will only be disclosed outside of the study with the participant’s permission, or as required by law.